When a Close Relative or Friend Wants to Buy Your Listed Property

 To appreciate the next step, consider that perceptions will change over time.
 Today, the seller is pleased because you’ve finally sold their property, but months or years down the road, will the seller believe that you sold him short in deference to your close friend?
 The shift in perception is certainly more likely if in future years the property dramatically increases in value, regardless of conditions that lead to that increase.

 The better practice is to step out of the transaction and allow another licensee, presumably a colleague within your brokerage, to resume efforts.
 Clearly, whoever replaces you in the transaction should not be a shill, but someone devoted to advancing the best interests of the seller.
-That you may get a referral fee from the seller’s side of the transaction is not a problem in as of itself, assuming that the seller is fully and appropriately represented.
+That you may get a referral fee from the seller’s side of the transaction is not a problem in and of itself, assuming that the seller is fully and appropriately represented.

 I will suggest to listing agents who decide to buy their listing to take it a step farther.
 Besides stepping out of the transaction as the listing agent, offer to pay your seller the equivalent of an hour’s time with the attorney of their choosing before your agreement to purchase is cemented.
 Having the benefit of independent counsel or independent advice from another licensee may be all it takes to insulate you from later accusations in a civil suit or disciplinary action.